 Luckily, the Cloud Foundry development teams identified this need early on.
 They set about integrating Kubernetes into the Cloud Foundry stack and now these capabilities will be on full display at Cloud Foundry Summit.

 I’m particularly looking forward to sessions related to Eirini and Fissile at Cloud Foundry Summit.
-Mark your calendars to attend Dr Julz’s demo on Eirini and the talk “Zero to Cloud Foundry in Kube-Cluster in 30 seconds from software engineers at IBM and Pivotal..
+Mark your calendars to attend Dr Julz’s demo on Eirini and the talk “Zero to Cloud Foundry in Kube-Cluster in 30 seconds from software engineers at IBM and VMware..

 While the underlying technology is changing, Cloud Foundry’s value proposition stays the same: It is the best platform on which to run many of your applications.